frostyfeet909/testingFoam/README.md

 # TO DO

-1. Make plotDifference.py not so janky
-2. Fix plotColor.py properly
+1. Fix plotColor.py properly
-3. Make a common folder for things they need like baseCase, referenceCase, dataInterface.py
+2. Make a common folder for things they need like baseCase, referenceCase, dataInterface.py
-4. Change dataInterface.py to default path to the current WD
+3. Change dataInterface.py to default path to the current WD

 # Structure